Opinion Manipulation on Farsi Twitter: Acknowledgements

 In the initial phase of this project, the authors were given access to resources in the Center for Complex Networks and Social Data Science overseen by Dr. Gholamreza Jafari.
 We thank Dr. Kosar Karimipour for many fruitful discussions and her constructive suggestions.
-We thank Arya Gholampour and Mahdi Sarikhani for organizing and facilitating the crowd sourcing for this project.
+We thank Arya Gholampour and Mahdi Sarikhani for organizing and facilitating the workshop where the manual annotation for this project took place.
 The authors cordially thank Dr. Gholamreza Jafari, Dr. Kosar Karimipour, Mahdi Sarikhani, and Arya Gholampour for their helpful comments and suggestions.
-A major part of this project was done when A.F. was affiliated with and supported by the Department of Engineering Sciences and Applied Mathematics at Northwestern University in Evanston, Illinois and the Max Planck Institute for Mathematics in the Sciences in Leipzig, Germany.
+We sincerely thank the editor and anonymous reviewers for their careful review of the manuscript and their constructive comments, which greatly helped us to improve the quality of this paper.
+A major part of this project was done when A.F. was affiliated with and supported by the Department of Engineering Sciences and Applied Mathematics at Northwestern University in Evanston, Illinois and the Max Planck Institute for Mathematics in the Sciences in Leipzig, Germany, and S.M. was affiliated with the Center for Complex Networks and Social Data Science and the Department of Physics at Shahid Beheshti University in Tehran, Iran.
 A.F. is currently affiliated with and supported by the Department of Political Science at Duke University in Durham, North Carolina.
+S.M. is currently affiliated with the School of Mathematics and Statistics at University College Dublin in Dublin, Ireland, and supported by the Science Foundation of Ireland Centre for Research Training in Foundations of Data Science.

-\subsubsection{Author Contributions}
+\section{Author contributions}

-A.F. and P.M. designed research and all authors contributed to conceptualization; P.M. designed and developed the data collection machine; P.M. and A.F. collected data; A.F., P.M., Z.P. and S.M. curated data and implemented the computer codes; A.F. designed the methodology and performed the analysis; A.F., Z.P. and S.M. prepared and visualized data; All authors contributed to the interpretation of results; A.F. and A.S. wrote the main body of the manuscript and all authors contributed to its writing and preparation.
+A.F. and P.M. designed research and all authors contributed to conceptualization; P.M. designed and developed the data collection machine; P.M. and A.F. collected data; A.F., P.M., Z.P. and S.M. curated data and implemented the computer codes; A.F. designed the methodology and performed the data analysis; A.F. and S.M. prepared and visualized data; All authors contributed to the interpretation of results; A.F. and A.S. wrote the main body of the manuscript and all authors contributed to its writing and preparation.